brunotrbr/maplr-sugar-shack/README.md

 &nbsp;

 #### Exceptions
 As you can see in Filters directory, a `CustomExceptionFilter` class has been created to handle unexpected errors in application (unexpected erros, in this context, are any erros not expected in controller's contract or custom validations).
 If this unexpected erros occurs, API catch them and send back to user an `Internal Server Error` (status code 500) with a friendly message, without show the stack trace.
-The request method, error message and stack trace are logged in console to further investigations of the cause by developers.
+The request method, error message and stack trace are logged in console for further investigations of the cause by developers.

 I know it's wrong turn errors 4xx or mask different 5xx into 500, but here is just to show that it's possible catch erros globally, specific for controllers or endpoints.